kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 ##### Integration tests

+- Validate that the number of headless services matches the number of replicas when `subdomainPolicy` is set to `UniquePerReplica`

+- Expected value of environment variables are injected on both policies

 <!--
 Integration tests are contained in k8s.io/kubernetes/test/integration.
 Integration tests allow control of the configuration parameters used to start the binaries under test.